aricasas/BEARR/README.md

 #### Eviction policy

+We implemented the 2Q algorithm as our buffer pool eviciton policy.
+This algorithm is good for our use case since it can handle large sequential reads without losing track of all the hot pages.
+It works by having two queues, one FIFO queue for new pages, and one LRU queue for hot pages.
+Thus, a large sequential scan could flush all the pages in the FIFO queue, but the hot pages will remain untouched in the LRU queue.
+For more details on the 2Q algorithm, [here](https://www.vldb.org/conf/1994/P439.PDF) is the paper that introduced the algorithm.

+In particular, we implement the full 2Q algorithm with parameters `Kin = 25%` and `Kout = 50%` as these were picked as good middle ground values in the paper.

 ### Write-Ahead Logging (WAL)

 The database implements a configurable write-ahead logging system to ensure durability and crash recovery.